 “Huh?”

-“Ahh, well...
-If you say so.”
+“Ahh, well... if you say so.”
 Diode reluctantly nodded and extended her hand.
-Terra was quite surprised by how easily she accepted, thinking she would have put up more resistance.
-Relieved, Terra lightly grasped Diode’s hand.
+Terra was quite surprised by how easily she accepted, having expected her to put up more resistance.
+Relieved, Terra lightly took Diode’s hand in hers.

 “Huh.”
 “Huh?”

-Diode made an unexpected face.
-She seemed to have been bothered by something other than the handshake, but she averted her eyes and said, “Nothing.”
+Diode made a face Terra wasn't expecting.
+She seemed bothered by something other than the handshake, but she averted her eyes and said, “It's nothing.”

-“By the way, Die-san, what’s up with your look?”
+“By the way, Die-san, what’s up with your clothes?”

-“Ah, I’d like it if we could consider that later too, please.”
+“Ah, I’d like if we could also consider that later, please.”

-In her current state, she gave off the smell of food waste.
-Terra was curious as to why Diode was willing to put up with dressing so shabbily, but given Diode’s bargain, she didn’t want to press further.
+She gave off the smell of food waste in her current state.
+Terra was curious as to why Diode was willing to put up with dressing so shabbily, but didn't press the matter given the bargain she just made.

-For forty minutes, they waited without a single tea-like being brought out before being taken to another room at ten o’clock.
-It wasn’t a normal office or conference room; it looked much more like a courtroom with the surrounding rostrum looming over them.
+They waited for forty minutes without being served even a single tea-like before they were they were brought into another room at ten o’clock.
+It wasn’t a normal office or conference room; with the surrounding rostrum looming over them, it looked a lot more like a courtroom.
 Several figures stood above it.
-Dishcrash remained on standby at the wall to Terra’s back.
+Dishcrash remained on standby along the wall at Terra’s back.
 She gulped nervously.

 “Terra-kun,” a voice sounded.
 “So, you have come.
 My apologies for towering over you like this.
 This was a design choice made 50 years ago.”
 A slender man in the prime of his life bent forward.
 The dark skin on his manly face was weathered and bordered by a white mustache and hair.